iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 High-Order Structures
 -----------------------

-Currently, DHG's high-order structures include simple hypergraph.
+Currently, DHG's high-order structures include hypergraph.
 In the future, we will add more high-order structures, such as directed hypergraph.

 .. _build_hypergraph:

-Building Simple Hypergraph
+Building Hypergraph
 ++++++++++++++++++++++++++++
-A `simple hypergraph <https://en.wikipedia.org/wiki/Hypergraph>`_ is a hypergraph with no direction information in each hyperedge.
+A `hypergraph <https://en.wikipedia.org/wiki/Hypergraph>`_ is a hypergraph with no direction information in each hyperedge.
-Each hyperedge in a hypergraph can connect more than two vertices, which can be indicated with a sub-set of total vertices.
-Simple hypergraph can be constructed by the following methods:
+Each hyperedge in a hypergraph can connect more than two vertices, which can be indicated with a sub-set of total vertices. hypergraph can be constructed by the following methods:

 - Hyperedge list (**default**) :py:class:`dhg.Hypergraph`
 - Features with k-Nearest Neighbors :py:meth:`dhg.Hypergraph.from_feature_kNN`
 - Promoted from the low-order structures

-  - Simple Graph :py:meth:`dhg.Hypergraph.from_graph`
+  - Graph :py:meth:`dhg.Hypergraph.from_graph`
-  - k-Hop Neighbors of vertices in a simple graph :py:meth:`dhg.Hypergraph.from_graph_kHop`
+  - k-Hop Neighbors of vertices in a graph :py:meth:`dhg.Hypergraph.from_graph_kHop`
   - Bipartite Graph :py:meth:`dhg.Hypergraph.from_bigraph`

 Common Methods
 ^^^^^^^^^^^^^^^^^^^

-**Construct a simple hypergraph from edge list with** :py:class:`dhg.Hypergraph`
+**Construct a hypergraph from edge list with** :py:class:`dhg.Hypergraph`

 .. code-block:: python

     >>> hg = dhg.Hypergraph(5, [(0, 1, 2), (2, 3), (0, 4)])
     >>> hg
-    Simple Hypergraph(num_v=5, num_e=3)
+    Hypergraph(num_v=5, num_e=3)
     >>> hg.e
     ([(0, 1, 2), (2, 3), (0, 4)], [1.0, 1.0, 1.0])
-    >>> # print the incidence matrix of the simple hypergraph
+    >>> # print the incidence matrix of the hypergraph
     >>> hg.H.to_dense()
     tensor([[1., 0., 1.],
             [1., 0., 0.],